 Learn about your breast type and size that is normal for you, in short, what is actually not abnormal.
-The shape and shape of the breast may not be exactly the same in every woman.
-There may be some congenital shape and tissue differences.
-Share some of the signs such as such as lumps, with your doctor before you worry about some signs that don’t mean sickness.
-Your doctor may ask for additional examinations or may say that there is no abnormality in your findings.
+The shape and volume of the breast may not be exactly the same in every woman.
+There may be some natural shape and tissue differences.
+Share some of the signs and symptoms such as lumps, with your doctor before you worry about some signs that don’t mean sickness.
+Your doctor may ask for additional examinations or may say that they are not the signs of breast cancer and there is no abnormality in your findings.
 These differences are usually compatible with your body structure.

 How Is Cancer Detected After Self-Examination of Breast Cancer?